fleetingbytes/mrot/crates/mrot/README.md

 ### Getting Cooking Suggestions

 * `mrot what` will suggest some meals to cook, taking your planned and ignored meals into account
+* `mrot what --look-ahead 4` same as above, but override the configured look-ahead period to be "one day after tomorrow through 4 days after tomorrow"
 * `mrot what --no-look-ahead` same as above, potentially including any meals you may have planned to cook in the near future.
 * `mrot what --ignore liver --ignore salad` same as above, ignoring liver and salad (this supersedes your regular ignore list from your mrot configuration)
 * `mrot what --no-ignore` same as above, not taking the ignore list from your mrot configuration into account